Audience Builder Reference

 Current limitations

-- Relationship hops: A relationship path can currently traverse up to 2 hops.
+- Relationship hops: Up to 2 hops.
 Deeper traversal will be supported in a future release.

-- Audience reference depth: An audience can reference other audiences up to 2 levels deep.
+- Audience reference depth: Up to 2 levels deep.

-- Time windows: Time windows apply only to event models.
+- Time windows: Apply only to event models.
 Entity relationships query across all time by default.

-- Aggregates on multi-hop paths: Aggregates on a multi-hop relationship are flattened across the full path and are allowed only when the path contains a single
+- Aggregates on multi-hop paths: Allowed only when the path contains a single

 1:many edge.